google/wuffs/doc/note/quirks.md

 for the outside pixels: opaque black, transparent black, or something else.

-Wuffs, out of the box, makes particular choices (typically mimicking the de facto canonical implementation), but enabling various quirks result in different choices.
+Wuffs, out of the box, makes particular choices (typically mimicking the de facto canonical implementation), but enabling various quirks results in different choices.
 In particular, quirks are useful in regression testing that Wuffs and another implementation produce the same output for the same input, even for malformed input.